mrkwnzl/cyphersystem-foundryvtt/ReadMe.md

 ## Recommended Modules

-Since this system does not come with any dice macros (I plan to add that in the future), I recommend to use [Simple Dice Roller](https://foundryvtt.com/packages/simple-dice-roller/) and [Dice So Nice!](https://foundryvtt.com/packages/dice-so-nice/).
+Although this system does come with dice macros, I recommend to use [Simple Dice Roller](https://foundryvtt.com/packages/simple-dice-roller/) and [Dice So Nice!](https://foundryvtt.com/packages/dice-so-nice/).
 With that, you have all the dice you need for a Cypher game right in the toolbar.
 And they’re 3D, too!

+For a quick overview of your stats, I recommend [Token Tooltip Alt](https://foundryvtt.com/packages/token-tooltip-alt/).
+I use these settings:

 ## Actor Types